yelabucsf/ImmunoX_hack/README.md

 **NOTE:** Advanced users feel free to set up your environment as you please.

 6. In your Anaconda Navigator select created environment and click install button under Jupyter Lab icon.
+7. Launch Jupyter Lab from Anaconda Navigator and start your magic!

 ### Windows setup
 1. Anaconda Prompt.